PufferFinance/website-docs/docs/faq.md

 > Since breaking SGX is of great interest in academia, there is a back-and-forth between white hat hackers finding exploits and Intel patches.

 > It is essential that Puffer relies on SGX as a **strict security enhancement**.
 Honest nodes are completely protected against all slashable offenses.
 However, should a nefarious node manage to break SGX, all that they would learn is knowledge of their validator private key.
-Knowledge of one's validator private key is the status quo for _all_ existing staking operations and does not provide the node with any way to steal from the pool.
+Knowledge of one's validator private key is the status quo for _all_ existing staking operations and does not provide the node with any way to steal from the protocol.

 ### 🐊 Why don't other permissionless pools reduce their bond requirement to 1 ETH?